My New Kentucky Home

 In Berea and elsewhere, each morning we live is uniquely beautiful.

-We need only to embrace its precious, God-given opportunity.
+We need only to embrace each precious, God-given opportunity.

 Top